-- Non-zero Packet Drop Probability: Each VRB table entry can be 12 B (assuming 16-bit link-layer addresses).
-This is a footprint 2 orders of magnitude smaller compared to needing a 1280-byte reassembly buffer for each packet.
+- Non-zero Packet Drop Probability: The abstract data in a VRB table entry contains at a minimum the MAC address of the predecessor and that of the successor, the datagram_tag used by the predecessor and the local datagram_tag that this node will swap with it.
+The VRB may need to store a few octets from the last fragment that may not have fit within MTU and that will be prepended to the next fragment.
+This yields a small footprint that is 2 orders of magnitude smaller compared to needing a 1280-byte reassembly buffer for each packet.
 Yet, the size of the VRB table necessarily remains finite.
 In the extreme case where a node is required to concurrently forward more packets that it has entries in its VRB table, packets are dropped. - No Fragment Recovery: There is no mechanism in VRB for the node that reassembles a packet to request a single missing fragment.
 Dropping a fragment requires the whole packet to be resent.
-This causes unnecessary traffic, as fragments are forwarded even when the destination node can never construct the original IPv6 packet. - No Per-Fragment Routing: All subsequent fragments follow the same sequence of hops from the source to the destination node as fragment 1.
+This causes unnecessary traffic, as fragments are forwarded even when the destination node can never construct the original IPv6 packet. - No Per-Fragment Routing: All subsequent fragments follow the same sequence of hops from the source to the destination node as the first fragment, because the IP header is required to route the fragment and is only present in the first fragment.
+A side effect is that the first fragment must always be forwarded first.